- What is dental implant?

 - How do I maintain and clean my dental implant?

 With advancements in modern dentistry, placing and restoring dental implants has become much simpler and more affordable than ever.
-If you are in need of dental implants, be sure to talk to us first before convincing yourself that you’re not a candidate or can’t afford them.
-Chances are, there is an affordable solution involving dental implants to help you replace your missing teeth.
+If you’re in need of dental implants, be sure to talk to us first before convincing yourself that you’re not a candidate or can’t afford them.
+Chances are, there is an affordable solution involving dental implants to replace your missing teeth.
+Simply put, dental implants are the best way to replace your missing teeth.
+Here is why:

 Dental implants are typically made from medical-grade titanium alloy which is durable, light-weight and non-allergic.
 Zirconium and machined-metal implants are also available but not as popular.
 Titanium is the metal of choice for use inside of our body due to its strength, light-weight and biocompatibility.
 In fact, similar titanium alloys are used to design hip and knee joint implants.
 Dental implants have a thread design which makes them look and function like a screw.
 These threads increases the surface area and allow your jawbone to lock them into place and integrate with bone.